 Best practice and continuous improvement are both broad and deep concepts; far too much for a single blog post.
 This post is the first in what will become a series on what I believe to be an important topic.
 Our fraternity is facing several problems, some real and some perceived, and each year new programs are rolled out with little or no success.

-In my next post, I am going to look at the process for implementing continuous improvement cycles and give some examples about what best practice might look like in the lodge.
+In my next post, “Creating A Vision and Goals”, I am going to look at the process for implementing continuous improvement cycles and give some examples of what best practice might look like in the lodge.
 It’s important to note that continuous development in the lodge will have to be a labor of love.
 It will be hard, especially if there are members that resist any kind of change.
-This is because the best practice for a lodge, especially one that may be doing poorly, can be a drastic change from the its standard practice.
+This is because the best practice for a lodge, especially one that may be doing poorly, can be a drastic change from its standard practice.

 Thank you for your time and interest.
 Be sure to like me on Facebook if you’d like to keep up with what’s going on with my blog.